-Please refer to the table on the previous page for details on which GPIO can be configured to this.
+Please refer to the table in Section 4.4 'Alternate Pin Functions - Overview' for details on which GPIO can be configured to this.

 Note: Each Pulse Out request needs at least a 1ms lead time due to the scheduling of the event with the internal 1ms timer.